Kishwar/Raspberrypi_Yocto_Sensor_Node_ML_Kernel_User_Space/README.md

 ## 🌐 Protobuf Integration

 This project uses [Protocol Buffers](https://developers.google.com/protocol-buffers) for message serialization between local and remote services.
-If a local queue is not found for a message, the system serializes it via Protobuf and sends it to a remote responder using UDP.
+If a local queue is not found for a message, the system serializes it via Protobuf and sends it to a remote responder using **gRPC**.

 📂 Protobuf: [`protobuf/`](UserSpace/Application/protobuf)